TheGamerASD/AWBW-API/README.md

 using AWBW;
 ```

-To use many of the API functions, you will need to create an `Account`.
+To use many of the API functions, you will need to create an `BrowserAccount`.
 To get the tokens required, look below:

 <details>